 Even with a top-notch quick read thermometer, several factors can influence the accuracy of your readings.
 Understanding these can help you avoid common pitfalls.

-• Temperature Gradients: Food doesn’t cook uniformly.
-The outer layers will be hotter than the core.
-A high-quality quick read thermometer is fast enough to show these gradients as you slowly pull the probe through the meat, allowing you to find the lowest temperature, which is the most critical for safety.
+- Temperature Gradients: Food does not cook uniformly; outer layers will be hotter than the core.
+A high-quality quick read thermometer is fast enough to show these gradients as you slowly pull the probe through the meat, allowing you to find the lowest temperature, which is most critical for safety.

-• Calibration (When Needed): Most modern digital quick read thermometers come pre-calibrated and rarely need adjustment.
-However, if you suspect inaccuracy, you can perform a simple ice bath test: Fill a glass with crushed ice, add a little water, let it sit for a few minutes, then insert your thermometer.
+- Calibration (When Needed): Most modern digital quick read thermometers come pre-calibrated and rarely need adjustment.
+However, if you suspect inaccuracy, perform a simple ice bath test: Fill a glass with crushed ice, add a little water, let it sit for a few minutes, then insert your thermometer.
 It should read 32°F (0°C).
 Some models allow for manual calibration.

 Keeping Your Kitchen Essential in Top Shape: Care and Maintenance